turinglabsorg/datahub-learn/network-documentation/near/tutorials/Write NFT contracts in Rust.md

 Add the following lines of Rust code right beneath the comment that says `// Begin implementation`:
 ```
 // Begin implementation
+use near_sdk::serde::Serialize;
-#[derive(BorshDeserialize, BorshSerialize)]
+#[derive(Serialize, BorshDeserialize, BorshSerialize)]
 pub struct Flarn {
-    pub dna: u64
+    pub dna: u64,
 }
 ```
 This `Flarn` structure defines a minimal metadata for each CryptoFlarn: a single `dna` record that can be initialized with a unique random value.
 This is a very simple example, but consider that all of the variations we can see between individual CryptoKitties are derived from a similar block of random data, also called `dna`!

 (The `#[derive]` attribute gives our Flarn the `BorschSerialize` trait, which lets the contract convert Flarns to a raw bytestream for storage and retrieval in Near.
 Notice we didn't have to implement anything there, we just asked the compiler to figure it out for us.
-[Derived traits] are a handy feature of Rust!)
+[Derived traits] are a handy feature of Rust!
+We're also using a related trait, `Serialize`, which lets the contract send Flarns over the network.)

 Next, we will update the definition of `NonFungibleTokenBasic` with one extra line of Rust.
 We'll add an `UnorderedMap` called `token_to_flarn` which will hold all the Flarn records in our smart contract.
 ```